ctalandi/EXPS-RUNNING/README.md

 └── zdftke.F90 -> src/MY_SRC/zdftke.F90
 ```

-Then launch the compilation itself:<br>
+Then launch the compilation itself (this step might be needed only to create the links to the binary from the EXE sub-directory:<br>
 ```
 make
 ```
-CAUTION: make sure that the following 3 modules are loaded before launching the compilation:<br>
-- NETCDF-test/4.3.3.1-mpt217-intel2018<br>
-- intel-fc-18/18.0.1.163<br>
-- mpt/2.17<br>
-if not, type > module load NETCDF-test/4.3.3.1-mpt217-intel2018 or better add it once for all in your .bashrc file<br>
-NB: These librairies might be evolve depending the NEMO version used, you should adapt them to your own computing environment. <br>

 At the end of the compilation, the NEMO executable should be stored in the EXE sub-directory as detailed below.<br>

 Under the  PDIR  directory:<br>